mynimi/mynimi.github.io/_posts/2016-01-11-using-initium.md

 group: "navigation-02" # this is for the dynamic menu. the number in the end gives you the order.
 title: Blog # Title of the page
 page-title: no # if you add this, the page title will not be displayed.
 Good for pages like blog
-id: blog # identifier for multilang
+name: blog # identifier for multilang
 lang: en # language
 permalink: /en/blog/ # Permalink
 description: The blog overview. # meta description, used for example in google results